-If the interest rate had increased or decreased by 1%, the Group's net income before tax would have increase or decrease by \$16,145 thousand and \$7,399 thousand for the years ended December 31, 2020 and 2019, respectively, with all other variable factors remain constant.
-This is mainly due from the Group's cash in bank on variable rates.
+If the interest rate had increased or decreased by 1%, the Group's net income before tax would have increase or decrease by \$17,722 thousand and \$13,945 thousand for the years ended December 31, 2021 and 2020, respectively, with all other variable factors remain constant.
+This is mainly due from the Group's cash in bank and borrowings on variable rates.